aio-libs/aiohttp/docs/client_reference.rst

-      For Python version 3.12.7+, or 3.13.1 and later, this parameter is ignored because the asyncio SSL connection leak is fixed in Python.
+      For Python version 3.12.7+, or 3.13.1 and later, this parameter is ignored because the asyncio SSL connection leak is fixed in these versions of Python.

    :param loop: :ref:`event loop<asyncio-event-loop>`